-I am an Assistant Professor in the Economics Department at Pomona College, California, where I teach in the Economics and PPE programs.
-Prior to that, I spent two years at New York University as a postdoctoral fellow.
-I received an MA in Philosophy & Economics from the University of Bayreuth in 2012 and a PhD in Economics from the University of Freiburg in 2018.
+Welcome to my website!
+I am an Associate Professor in the Economics Department at Pomona College, California, where I teach in both the Economics and the PPE programs.
+In AY 25-26, I will be at New York University on a research fellowship.
+I received an MA in Philosophy & Economics from the University of Bayreuth and a PhD in Economics from the University of Freiburg

-My research lies at the intersection of economics, ethics, and psychology.
+My research lies at the intersection of behavioral economics, philosophy of economics, and history of economic thought.
 Although I work on a wide range of topics, most connect to the question of how situational framing and social environments shape decision-making processes and what constitutes individual agency when preferences and beliefs are context-dependent and change over time.

 You can contact me at: